jotego/jt5205/README.md

 If you hear a periodic noise when there should be no output, check whether your target system was leaving the MSM5205 halted at reset when no output was needed.
 If The part is not reset it will keep processing the output and a constant 0 input will produce a repetitive noise.

+The VCLK output is by default a 1-clock cycle strobe suitable as a clock enable signal.
+To get a 50% duty cycle on it, instantiate the cell with the parameter VCLK_CEN set to zero.

 ## FPGA arcade cores using this module:

 * [Double Dragon](https://github.com/jotego/jtdd), by the same author